 Our recipe for Heirloom Tomato Nectarine Salad is clean and vegetarian-friendly with a bit of tanginess.
 What?
 You see, I like to toss the sliced tomatoes and nectarines with some lemon juice.
 Not only does this add a bit of acidic flavor along with the dressing, but it helps keep both the tomatoes and the nectarines looking fresh (this salad was made 4 hours before shooting) and perky.

 So there you are; one of our not so original favorite summer salads.
 While these gorgeous heirlooms are gracing your markets, give this lovely salad a whirl.
-It is lovely on it’s own with warm crusty bread or serve it along something hot off the grill.
+It is lovely on its own with warm crusty bread or serves it along with something hot off the grill.
 Thank us later.

 Thank you for joining us at the Chez Us table; we love having you here.

 Have you made this recipe?
 Please share what recipes you are enjoying from our site with us – we’d love to see them.
 You can use the hashtag #chezuseats and then we can pull a chair up to your virtual table!